Revising how we consume energy

 However, many of the big consumers in your home are already wired separately to the electrical cabinet (EV charger, heating pump, air conditioning).
 The smart switching solution from Velbus can be limited to a local installation in the electricity cabinet where the energy consumption is measured and, based on automated rules, switch the consumers on and off.
 In this situation you don’t have the control panels for the visualization of the energy use, but you can still achieve this by adding the IoT gateway and visualizing this information on your smartphone or on a tablet.

 The Velbus energy solution works with a Finder bi-directional energy meter that is separate from the digital meter or analog meter.
-This Finder energy meter is MID certified and guarantees proper registration of your current energy situation and communication to the Velbus installation.
+This Finder energy meter is MID certified and guarantees proper registration of your current energy situation.
+The Finder communicates by means of S0 pulses via hard wiring to the Velbus installation and not via software communication.

-In our extensive testing of the P1 port on the digital meter, communication was lost on average 3 times a day, resulting in incomplete or even incorrect data being communicated.
-This is not a problem if the P1 port is used for delayed statistical analysis and reporting on a smartphone.
-However, if we want to anticipate peaks, accurate data is needed at all times.
+Our extensive testing of the P1 port on the digital meter showed that a communication error can occur on average 3 times a day, with one to two seconds of incorrect data being received.
+This is due to the communication technology used on the P1 port.
+This erroneous data is not a problem if the P1 port is used for delayed statistical analysis and reporting (for example: daily reports on a smartphone).
+The erroneous data can always be detected and ignored by the application based on the checksums in the P1 telegram, but if we want to anticipate peaks as quickly as possible, then accurate data is needed at all times.

 Velbus therefore deliberately chose not to use the P1 port and the digital meter.
 You can of course choose to read data from P1 port and use it in reports (for example in Home Assistant), in addition to the Velbus solution.
-However, we do not recommend using the data from the P1 port as a decision maker to control devices.
+However, we do not recommend using data from the P1 port as a decision maker to control devices with our Velbus system.

 The Velbus energy solution is suitable for both 1-phase and 3-phase installations.